- Student life

 A number of programmes of study at the University of Chester involve students undertaking a placement that includes specified contact with children or vulnerable adults; this is known as Regulated Activity.

-Your guarantee of a place at the University of Chester remains provisional pending a receipt of both satisfactory DBS, including subscribing to the DBS Update Service, and Occupational Health clearance through the University.
+Your guarantee of a place at the University of Chester remains provisional pending a receipt of both satisfactory DBS and Occupational Health clearance through the University.
+Remember, to consider joining the DBS Update Service.

 The University of Chester, and other Higher Education Institutions who offer programmes of study where students engage in Regulated Activity, are required to ensure that these students are suitable through a Disclosure and Barring Service (DBS) disclosure and, in some cases, are provisionally registered with the appropriate Professional or Regulatory Body.